 The amount of aid each student receives varies according to each family’s individual circumstances.
 All students applying for financial aid, whether first-time first year applicants or currently enrolled students, must submit all required documents in order to be considered for financial aid.
 For complete details on Pomona College aid programs, consult our publication Understanding Your Financial Aid, which is available on the Pomona College website at the following address: https://www.pomona.edu/financial-aid

-How to Apply: Candidates for admission who wish to apply for financial aid must submit the FAFSA (Free Application for Federal Student Aid) available on line at www.FAFSA.edu to be considered for federal financial aid and some types of state aid; the federal Title IV code is 001173.
+How to Apply: Candidates for admission who wish to apply for financial aid must submit the FAFSA (Free Application for Federal Student Aid) to be considered for federal financial aid and some types of state aid; the federal Title IV code is 001173.
 Students must also submit the CSS Profile to be eligible for institutional aid.
-The CSS Profile is available on line at http://student.collegeboard.org/css-financial-aid-profile; the institutional aid application code is 4607.
+The institutional aid application code is 4607.
 Applicants are encouraged to include on the CSS Profile, or write directly to the Pomona College Financial Aid Office, any special circumstances they feel affect their ability to pay for college.
-Please refer to our website, www.Pomona.edu/financialaid, or the Pomona College financial aid brochure, Affordable Excellence, for details on financial aid application procedures.
+Please refer to the financial aid website or the Pomona College financial aid brochure, Affordable Excellence, for details on financial aid application procedures.
 For additional detailed information, refer to the FAO website.

 Renewal of Aid: Financial aid forms must be completed each year.
 A student and his or her family may assume that the College will continue to provide comparable assistance for subsequent years insofar as the family’s financial circumstances remain consistent from year to year.
 As those circumstances change, financial aid may also change.
 It is important to understand that financial aid administered by the College is not renewed automatically.
 Parents and students must complete and submit the necessary forms and need analysis documents each year (i.e. CSS Profile, FAFSA, parent and student federal tax returns).
 At Pomona, financial aid is related to demonstrated financial need rather than academic measures.
 However, students must make satisfactory academic progress toward graduation in order to continue to access financial aid funding.